GiladSchneider/csv_combiner/README.md

 ## Orginization
 The main code is located in the 'csv_combiner.py' file in the src directory.
-You can find the unit tests in the 'test_csv_combiner.py' file.
+You can find the unit tests in the 'test_csv_combiner.py' file and the CI file in the .github repository.

 I look forward to writing more code alongside you!